emmeowzing/circleci-orb-pre-commit-hook/README.md

 ### Prerequisites

-You must have the `circleci` CLI installed, as well as specify the path to the orb source you would like to pack and validate as an argument.
-Defaults to `src/`, since `circleci orb init` will, by default, generate an unpacked repository structure for an orb's source under `src/`.
+You must have the `circleci` CLI installed.

 #### Example `.pre-commit-config.yaml`